Ruach/ruach.github.io/_posts/coherency.markdown

 1186     }
 ```

-When there is no need for respond,
+When there is no need for response,
 it just deletes the snoop packet and returns.
 However, on the other hand,
 when the current cache owns or modified the cache block